DataFn

 clientIdstringRequired.
 Stable device/client identifier used for idempotency and offline changelogs.

 storageDatafnStorageAdapter | DatafnStorageFactoryLocal persistence adapter.
-Pass an instance directly or a factory function (ctx: AuthContext) => DatafnStorageAdapter for multi-user isolation.
+Pass an instance directly or a factory function (namespace: string) => DatafnStorageAdapter for multi-namespace isolation.

 syncDatafnSyncConfigSync and connectivity configuration.
 See below.